fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ### 3. Write JavaScript

 Following your pseudocode, code each step.
-Remember to `console.log()` to check your code along the way.
+Remember to `console.log()` to check your code along the way

 ---